 Inverters aren’t used for computers as the switching time is too much for them to handle.
-Sometimes home inverters do work for PC.
-If you have gold-rated computer power supply which is compatible with the home inverter, but it puts more stress on the PC components.
+Sometimes, home inverters do work for PC.
+If you have a gold-rated computer power supply that is compatible with the home inverter, it puts more stress on the PC components.

-So if you are confused if you need to buy UPS or Inverter for your computer, the answer is straight forward.
+So, if you are confused about whether you need to buy UPS or Inverter for your computer, the answer is straightforward.
 Buy a UPS.

 I hope this clarifies the differences.

 PS: The post has been updated with more clarity and intention of the comparison.
 Thank you, Karthik for your inputs via the comments section.